gyk4j/moszolo/README.md

 >
 > There is a safer yet free alternative available (see recommendations).

+# Use Case

+If use of Microsoft Office 2010 is discouraged today, what is it useful for then?

+> [!TIP]
+> If it is for doing *offline* document processing on a PC/laptop disconnected
+> from the Internet, and we cannot utilize the cloud-hosted SaaS solutions like
+> [Office 365][office-web-apps] and [Google Docs][gdocs], perhaps it is a good
+> enough freeware solution.

 # Recommendations

 - Use [Microsoft Office Web Apps][office-web-apps] with a